 A Checklist for Using Music in Film or other Audio-Video Content

 Are you a director or producer looking to use music in a movie, TV program, commercial, music video or other audio-visual content?
-If so, here’s what you need to know in order to do so legally:
+If so, here is some information regarding what music copyright licenses you may require to do so legally:

 What licenses must I get to use a song in my audio-visual content?

-If you are using a pre-recorded song or another pre-recorded piece of music on your film, there are two main rights you need to clear; that is to say, you need to get two different licenses to use the music (and may also need a third).
+If you are using a pre-recorded song or another pre-recorded piece of music on your film, there are generally two main rights you need to clear; that is to say, you will likely need to get two different licenses to use the music (and may also need a third).

-• Synchronization License: This is the right to synchronize a song or a piece of music with your visual image.
-It must be obtained from the copyright owner of the music, which is usually the publisher.
-You can find out who the publisher is by using ASCAP's Clearance Express (ACE) at www.ascap.com/ace.
-Songs that are not represented by ASCAP may be found at HFA (www.harryfox.com).
-You will be provided with a contact at the publisher's Business Affairs or Licensing Department.
+• Synchronization License: This is the right to synchronize a song or musical composition with your visual image.
+It must be obtained from the copyright owner of the musical work, which is usually the music publisher.
+You can usually find out who the publisher is, with appropriate contact information, using ASCAP's Clearance Express (ACE) at www.ascap.com/ace.
+Other organizations (such as Broadcast Music, Inc.) also maintain robust databases with information.

 • Master Use License: This is the right to reproduce a specific recording of a song in your film or other audio-visual content.
-You clear this right with the record label who owns the specific recording you would like to use; see the liner notes of the recording to find out which company this is.
-Alternatively, you can get contact information for record labels by calling ASCAP's Film/TV department (323-883-1000).
-You will be provided with a contact at the record label's Business Affairs Department.
+You clear this right with the entity (usually the record label) that owns the specific recording you would like to use.
+Alternatively, companies such as SoundExchange can provide this information online.
+You can obtain appropriate contact information for records labels by calling ASCAP's Film/TV department (323-883-1000).

 What do license fees cost?

-What information should I include in my request for music rights?
+What information should I include in my request for synchronization and master use music rights?

 • Submit a synopsis of the film/media and the project's budget